Hove: Twentieth century

 In the 1910s eleven cottages were built on the beach on the Western Esplanade between Hove Lagoon and Portslade.
 Named Seaside Villas, these houses have attracted a number of famous residents.
 War poets David Jones and Robert Graves spent time there, as did the playwright Joe Orton.
 More recently it has been home to celebrities such as Adele, David Walliams, Zoe Ball and Heather McCartney.
-Another resident, DJ Fat Boy Slim, owns the nearby Big Beach Cafe.
+Another resident, DJ Fat Boy Slim, owned the nearby Big Beach Cafe between 2013 and 2025.

 In 1966 Hove Town Hall designed by eminent architect Alfred Waterhouse burned down.
 It was replaced by a Brutalist building designed by local architect John Wells-Thorpe.